AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 Declare a second operator node associated with an existing cluster.
 The second node will be dynamically updated with the data assigned to the cluster.
-This process is detailed in the <a href="../../09-%20Data%20Management/03-%20High%20Availability.md" target="_blank">High Availability (HA)</a> section.
+This process is detailed in the [High Availability (HA)](../../09-%20Data%20Management/03-%20High%20Availability.md) section.

 #### Archival of data